Ashrith012/FakeNews-Detector/README.md

 * Classification Results: Displays detection results with corresponding scores.<br/>

 # Technologies Used
-.
-Backend: Django
+* Backend: Django <br/>
-.
-NLP Libraries:
+* NLP Libraries:<br/>
-  .
-TextBlob
+   * TextBlob<br/>
-  .
-NLTK (Natural Language Toolkit)
+   * NLTK (Natural Language Toolkit)<br/>
-.
-Frontend: HTML, CSS
+* Frontend: HTML, CSS<br/>
-.
-File Handling: Django's FileSystemStorage
+* File Handling: Django's FileSystemStorage<br/>

 # How It Works
-1. Upload News Document: Users can upload a text document containing news articles.
+- Upload News Document: Users can upload a text document containing news articles.
-2. Processing and Analysis:
+- Processing and Analysis:
-    .
-Detects quotes, verbs, and named entities using NLP.
+   - Detects quotes, verbs, and named entities using NLP.
-    .
-Calculates a Fake Rank Score for each article based on these features.
+   - Calculates a Fake Rank Score for each article based on these features.
-3. Classification:
+- Classification:
-    .
-Articles with a score > 0.90 are classified as "Real News."
+    - Articles with a score > 0.90 are classified as "Real News."
-    .
-Articles with a score ≤ 0.90 are classified as "Fake News."
+    - Articles with a score ≤ 0.90 are classified as "Fake News."
-4. Results Display: The analysis results are presented in a tabular format.
+- Results Display: The analysis results are presented in a tabular format.